 Update – This article presents benchmark results obtained in July 2014.
-More recent benchmarks, published in the NGINX Plus Sizing Guide, use more recent hardware and OpenSSL implementations to provide more representative performance measurements.
+More recent benchmarks, published in the Sizing Guide for Deploying NGINX Plus on Bare Metal Servers, use more recent hardware and OpenSSL implementations to provide more representative performance measurements.

 NGINX and NGINX Plus use OpenSSL to terminate encrypted SSL and TLS connections.
 In this article, we take a high‑level view of SSL performance, and try to establish a correlation between difficult‑to‑measure SSL performance and easier‑to‑measure OpenSSL performance.